|The 1976 Buccaneer draft review|

 1 - DE - Lee Roy Selmon - Oklahoma - Awesome pick

 What can you say about the Bucs' first-ever selection?
 A perennial Pro Bowler, the first Buc in the Hall of Fame, as successful off the field as on it and a real pillar of the Tampa Bay society.
-Was the associate AD for the University of South Florida Bulls and owner of a successful restaurant in Tampa.
-Holds the franchise records for sacks and Pro Bowl appearances, and was the NFL's Defensive Player of the Year in 1979.
-Probably the best Buccaneer draft pick and player ever.
+Holds the franchise records for sacks and was the NFL's Defensive Player of the Year in 1979.
+The best Buccaneer ever.

 2 - RB - Jimmy DuBose - Florida - Average pick